ApolloAuto/apollo/docs/15_FAQS/Dreamview_FAQs.md

 ## What's the function of sim_control in the backend of dreamview

-It simulates a SDC's control module, and moves the car based on planning result.
+It simulates the control module which moves the car based on planning result.
 This is a really convenient way to visualize and test planning module

 ---